ferociousfox/react-help-que/README.md

 * The component function name always begins with a capital letter and matches the filename.
 * The function returns the JSX this component will render in the browser.
 * Components reside in their own file, and are exported as a module so other areas of the application may import it.

+#### Defining Components
+There are two ways to define a component:
+1. We can make a component by defining a function that returns JSX.
+These are called stateless functional components.
+1. We can also define a component class.
+These are called class components or class-based components.
+We haven't seen any of them yet.

 ### Entry Point
 In webpack.config.js, we declared index.jsx as our entry point responsible for loading our application.
 It does this by loading our parent component.
 The parent component, in turn, loads child components, which then load their child components, so on, and so forth.
 This entry point is a special type of file.
 It is not a component.
 (Notice its filename is not capitalized, either.)
 Its sole job is loading the parent component and only the parent component.